BlockSecCA/ubuntu-shell-mcp/tools/LOG_VIEWER.md

    - Look for "Shutting down server..." messages
    - Verify graceful closure

+### Analyzing Time Periods

+**With Log Rotation:**
+1. Archive your logs by date using `archive-logs.bat`
+2. Load archived logs for specific dates
+3. Use the session timeline to see when activity occurred
+4. Sort by oldest/newest to understand chronological flow

+**Example Workflow:**
+- "What did we build on October 31st?"
+- Load: `mcp-server-ubuntu-shell-mcp-2024-10-31.log`
+- Filter: "Commands Only"
+- Sort: "Oldest First" to see chronological progression
+- Review: Commands executed during that session

 ### Audit Trail

 The log viewer provides a complete audit trail of: